ekaminuma/GTASSIST/README.md

 individuals was remarkably reduced compared to that of manually unclassified ones.
 These two evaluation measures were implemented as the GTAssist software.
 GTAssist provides objective standards and avoids subjective biases in SNP genotyping workflows.

+# LICENSE

+RIKEN : All Rights Reserved.

+# CONTACT INFORMATION

+Please ask to Eli Kaminuma(National Institute of Genetics) and Hiroshi Masuya(RIKEN BRC) if you have any problems in GTASSIST software.